cosmetic bonding thumb

 Coffee, tea, soda, red wine, smoking, and heavily coloured food may all discolour the resin.
 However, unlike normal enamel, it is not treatable with whitening methods but has to be polished away or resurfaced by the dentist.
 Consider using a straw if you’re a caffeine enthusiast to keep your favourite drinks off your teeth.

-After a few years, if you acquire chipping, discoloration, or cracks, your dentist will be able to restore the damaged areas.
+After a few years, if you notice chipping, discolouration, or cracks, your dentist can restore the damaged areas.

 Contacting Longwood House Dental

-We are happy to answer any questions you might have about cosmetic bonding or assist you to get started with the procedure.
-Our experienced dental specialists can assist you in determining which treatment is best for you and your smile.
+We are happy to answer any questions you might have about composite bonding or assist you in getting started with the procedure.
+Our experienced dental specialists can help you determine which treatment is best for you and your smile.
 Make an appointment with us now!

 Contact: 020 8551 0088